-You may have already jumped on the digital resources bandwagon and tried Google Classroom?
+You may have already jumped on the digital resources bandwagon and used Google Classroom?
 Maybe you’ve also heard of a digital resource called Boom Cards?
-Yes?
-Not sure?

 Well, Boom Cards are digital task cards in an educational game format.
 Along with being no prep for teachers and self-checking, they are also FUN for students because they don’t realize they are learning.
 How is that for boosting student engagement?